HackYourFuture/JavaScript2/Week3/MAKEME.md

 **Exercise 5: The lottery machine**

 Don't you just love the thrill of the lottery?
 What if I told you we can make our own lottery machine?
-Let's get started!

-Write a function that takes 4 arguments.
+1. Write a function that takes 4 arguments.
    - A start value
    - An end value
    - A callback that executes if the number is divisible by 3
    - A callback that executes if the number is divisible by 5

 The function should first generate an array containing values from start value to end value (inclusive).